 BCG Exit Opportunities

-If your training and development opportunities at BCG aren’t enough to make you feel super confident about exiting the firm to pursue your next chapter, the BCG alum badge should fill the void.
-Let’s face it – having BCG on your resume will open almost any door you want to pursue, or at the very least get you an interview.
+If the training and development at BCG aren’t enough to make you feel confident about your exit opportunities (and they should be!), the BCG alum badge should fill the void.
+Let’s face it – having BCG on your resume will open almost any door you want to pursue – whether it’s business leadership, private equity, venture capital, entrepreneurship, or something else.

 BCG Notable Alumni